Dino (album)

 Dino is a 1972 studio album by Dean Martin arranged by Larry Muhoberac and produced by Jimmy Bowen.

+Overview

 The album peaked at 117 on the Billboard 200, and was the last of Martin's albums to chart.
 It was reissued on CD by Hip-O Records in 2009.

 Reception

 The initial Billboard review from 22 January 1972 singled out Martin's cover of Kris Kristofferson's "Kiss the World Goodbye", writing that "The impact hits you on the second or third hearing".

-William Ruhlmann on Allmusic.com gave the album two and a half stars out of five.
-Ruhlmann said that "Martin fans who enjoyed his latter-day country sound may have been pleased but, as the generic album title suggested, Dino was a minor effort".
+William Ruhlmann on AllMusic wrote that "Martin fans who enjoyed his latter-day country sound may have been pleased but, as the generic album title suggested, Dino was a minor effort".